 Maintaining healthy ecosystems is important for our community.
 Maintaining a positive relationship between our people and our natural environment will ensure the long-term integrity of these systems.

-Public open spaces, parks, reserves and trails will be responsibly designed, developed and managed to minimise the use of chemicals, control environmental pests and weeds, and enhance the urban tree canopy to preserve, protect and improve biodiversity in our natural environment.
+Public open spaces, parks, reserves and trails will be responsibly designed, developed and managed to minimise the use of chemicals, control environmental pests and weeds, and enhance the urban tree canopy to enhance biodiversity in our natural environment.